BlackRock: Fix your private prison problem

 BlackRock should require its private prison companies to improve their safety and reduce recidivism, and divest from those that lag behind.

-Private, for-profit prisons are low on oversight and safety , are rife with instances of abuse and lack transparency or accountability, even though almost all of their revenue is obtained from government contracts paid with taxpayer funds.
+Private, for-profit prisons are facing increasing public disgust and outrage over the squalid conditions of the migrant detention centers they manage.
+Private prisons are low on oversight and safety , are rife with instances of abuse and lack transparency or accountability, even though almost all of their revenue is obtained from government contracts paid with taxpayer funds.

 BlackRock is a large investor in private prisons, and it has increased its holdings over the last two years, even as private prisons have been involved in separation of immigrant families.
 But private prisons are actually detrimental to BlackRock's long-term financial outlook because it is invested in all sectors of the economy.